Rock Radio Heaven (S)

 Died: January 11, 2012

-Also known as: Was Bob Robbin at WHB, full name was Robert (Bob) Thomas Sticht.
+Also known as: Was Bob Robbin at WHB, full name was Robert (Bob) Thomas Sticht

 Notes: Had a syndicated radio show, "The All-Time Greats Parade", co-hosting with Snooky Lanson.
 Worked as a station announcer in Memphis, Louisville and New Orleans before becoming a rock 'n' roll deejay at WHB.
 Retired in 2007.
-The native of Noxapater, Miss., died at the age of 83.
+The native of Noxapater, Missippippi, died at the age of 83.

 PHIL STONE